Matheus-Days/Matheus-Days/README.md

 ## Greetings! :wave::wave:

-My name is Matheus Dias and I'm a (almost) self-taught software development student.
+My name is Matheus Dias and I'm a (almost) self-taught software developer.

 Although I have a Psychology degree, since 2020 I've been studying software development through a javascript technology stack.
-So far I've focused especially on frontend apps, but I have some backend knowledge and I still intend to deepen it further.
+So far I've focused especially on front-end development, but I have some back-end knowledge and I still intend to deepen it further.

-By the way, I said that I'm _almost_ self-taught because in august 2021 I started a 2 years course on Web Development at <a href="https://www.digitalhouse.com/br/acoes/certified-tech-developer">Digital House</a>.
+By the way, I consider myself _almost_ self-taught because in august 2021 I started a course on Web Development at <a href="https://www.digitalhouse.com/br/acoes/certified-tech-developer">Digital House</a> and successfully completed its first year.

 ### Technologies :computer: